ajoalenjeen/FEDERAL-SPENDING-ANALYSIS/README.md

 # Analysis:

-## What is total spending by agency and fiscal year?
+## What is total Contract spending by agency and fiscal year?

 Total Federal Spending: $1,138.24B